|

 84. personal

-concerning or affecting a particular person or his or her private life and personality
+concerning an individual or his or her private life

 A sallow prisoner has come up, in custody, for the half-dozenth time to make a personal application "to purge himself of his contempt," which, being a solitary surviving executor who has fallen into a state of conglomeration about accounts of which it is not pretended that he had ever any knowledge, he is not at all likely ever to do.